-See what’s right for you by contacting us at least three months in advance of your marriage to arrange a free no-obligation introductory consultation.
+See what’s right for you by contacting us at least three months in advance of your marriage to arrange a no-obligation introductory consultation.
 And remember this last tip about Prenuptial Agreements – the best time to negotiate these agreements is when you are talking to a future spouse, not a future ex-spouse.

 Quick Facts about Prenuptial Agreements

 Think ahead – Consider what should happen when the spouse that owns the family home dies.
 Should the surviving spouse be allowed to live in the house and, if so, for how long?
 Another option is to stipulate that the surviving spouse can purchase the house from the deceased spouse’s estate.

 Things change – While a Pre-Nuptial is a binding document, both parties can decide that changes are necessary to reflect new circumstances.
 Even after as little as ten years it might be prudent to make some updates.